Rauch Family Foundation I is not currently accepting Applications. Our next cycle will open in February with a May 1, 2018, due date.

-Albert and Lester remembered how the family managed to pull through the Great Depression because the union members constructed a storefront—and the means for the family's livelihood—onto the front of their Rock Island Home.
-In later years, that remembrance took the form of plans to establis h a family foundation that would help others of their community.
+Albert and Lester remembered how the family managed to pull through the Great Depression because the union members constructed a storefront—and the means for the family’s livelihood—onto the front of their Rock Island Home.
+In later years, that remembrance took the form of plans to establish

 Al and Les Rauch were graduated from St. Ambrose University, majoring in science.
 For many years, Les was director of food services at St. Anthony’s Hospital and Franciscan Medical Center.
 He died in 1987 and bequeathed his assets to his brother.